Exploring Generalizable Distillation for Efficient Medical Image Segmentation: Experiments

 \subsubsection{Ablation on Intra-coupling Graph Distillation}

 Quantitatively, we analyze the impact of the proposed Intra-coupling Graph Distillation schema on both liver segmentation and retinal vessel segmentation tasks.
-Our intra-coupling graph demonstrates the semantic-shift between the anchor features and each augmented features with different couplings, caused by data augmentation.
-By enforcing the student to mimic representative vectors of teacher in the regularized latent space, the segmentation performance and generalization ability of student are significantly improved.
-As shown in Table.~\ref{tab:my-table3}, the middle three-row shows that our intra-coupling distillation could provide the gerenalizable knowledge for student.
-Concretely, the performance gap is significant decreasing from 0.4028 to 0.2363 on the SE indicator.
-Meanwhile, performance improves dramatically with all metrics, compared with scratch-trained student in the CHAOS testing phase.
+Our intra-coupling graph demonstrates the semantic-shift between the anchor features and features of each augmented sample with different couplings, caused by data augmentation.
+By enforcing the student to mimic representative vectors of the teacher in the regularized latent space, the segmentation performance and generalization ability of student are significantly improved.
+As shown in Tab.~\ref{tab:my-table3}, the middle three-row shows that our intra-coupling distillation could provide generalizable knowledge for student.
+Concretely, the performance gap is significantly decreasing from 0.4028 to 0.2363 on the SE indicator.
+Meanwhile, performance improves significantly with all metrics, compared with the trained-from-scratch student in the CHAOS testing phase.
 Moreover, when intra-coupling distillation is utilized, the student performance on the three retinal vessel segmentation datasets is significantly improved.
-Qualitatively, We visualize the results of the above ablation experiments as depicted in Fig.~\ref{fig:liver_abliation} and Fig.~\ref{fig:vessel_abliation}.
+Qualitatively, we visualize the results of the above ablation experiments in Fig.~\ref{fig:liver_abliation} and Fig.~\ref{fig:vessel_abliation}.
 After adding intra-coupling graph supervision, the student model is more sensitive to details.